Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Medium used for exchange of priority documents

-The exchange of patent documentation in various formats (paper, microfiches, optical disks) continued in 2003, as did the active replacement of all other types of information carriers with optical disks:
+The exchange of patent documentation on various media (paper and optical disks) continued in 2005, as did the active replacement of all other types of information carriers with optical disks:

-23 annual sets of invention descriptions on paper;
+4 annual sets of invention specifications on paper;

-113 annual sets of descriptions on optical disks.
+135 annual sets of invention specifications on optical disks.

-The following were sent to patent offices in foreign countries:
+The following were sent to patent offices in foreign countries on optical disks:

 Medium allowed for filing applications